tiau/p8s/README.md

 - Percent search window exhausted: e.g. 105.3%
 - Percent of games won given move: e.g. 53.1%

 So what can we tell from all this?
 Tons!
 For example, we quickly ruled out throwing both Jacks.
 Doing so would leave us unable to play our straight.
-Throwing our 8 this early doesn't seem like a good idea either.<sup>[5](#note5)</sup>
+Throwing our 8 this early doesn't seem like a good idea either.<sup><a name='Rnote5'>[5](#note5)</a></sup>

 On the other hand, we can't really decide between certain straight variants and throwing one jack (preserving our straight).
 This is especially stark as running the AI multiple times confirms that it will fluctuate wildly between recommended moves.
 However all of the moves that make it to the end of the search window are likely very good and it's entirely possible there is not enough signal to distinguish them even with further Monte Carlo probing.